alexhbnr/mitoBench-ancientMT/README.md

   - the mean and the standard deviation of the coverage across the genome and the number of sites with at least 5-fold coverage
   - the mode of the read length distribution
-  - the number of trimmed bases separately calculated for the 5' and the 3' end
-  - the percentage of missing information (Ns) in the consensus sequences called from the clipped sequencing data
+  - the number of missing genotypes (Ns) in the consensus sequence
-  - the number of differences between the consensus sequences called from the clipped and non-clipped sequencing data
   - the inferred haplogroup, the quality of the haplogroup assignment and the number of non-found and remaining polymorphisms, respectively
-  - the proportion of authentic, non-contaminant DNA
+  - the contaminant DNA as inferred by contamMix
-  - the haplogroups and their proportions of contribution to the sequencing pool
+  - the haplogroups and their proportions of contribution to the sequencing pool as determined by mixEMT

+The table contains two columns to flag low quality samples: *flagged due to number of missing bases (> 1%)* and *flagged due to contamination (> 10%)*.
+If a sample fulfils any of the two criteria, either having > 1% missing genotypes in the consensus sequence or a contamination estimate > 10%, the sample will flagged as a **low quality** sample.

 Further, the consensus sequences based on the clipped sequencing data will be copied to the directory `fasta` in the specified project folder and the raw